What is Sales Deed?

 Advantages of Sales Deed

-Avoids ambiguity: A Sales Deed clearly defines the acts, rights and obligations of the parties thereby reducing the ambiguity among the parties to the contract.
+Avoids ambiguity: A Sale Deed clearly defines the acts, rights and obligations of the parties thereby reducing the ambiguity among the parties to the contract.

 Provides legal protection: There is always a requirement of a legal document if the value of asset involved is high.
 Therefore it serves as a legal protection in the form of rental agreement.

-- A well efficient lawyer from our team shall contact you, and explain you the total process, and will understand the need of Sales Deed by you.
+- A well efficient lawyer from our team shall contact you, and explain you the total process, and will understand the need of Sale Deed by you.

-- Once the objectives of the same are clear, the lawyer shall draft a sample Sales Deed accordingly.
+- Once the objectives of the same are clear, the lawyer shall draft a sample Sale Deed accordingly.

-- The draft Sales Deed shall be sent to you, for your review.
+- The draft Sale Deed shall be sent to you, for your review.